Attention.

 14. Loosen the timing chain tension as follows:

-Remove the plug from the service hole in the engine front cover.
+Remove the plug from the service hole in the front engine cover.

-Note: replace the part with a new one after each removal.
+Note:replace the part with a new one after each removal.

 Note:

-17. Temporarily screw in the cylinder head cover bolt to the position shown in the figure.
+17. Temporarily screw the cylinder head cover bolt into the position shown in the figure.

 19. Disconnect the sprocket from the exhaust camshaft without removing the drive chain from it.